atuttle/CBR/README.md

 <br/>`.roll` rolls a die (d6 by default.
 Specify roll parameters as: `.roll 1,10`, this rolls a random number between 1 and 10)
 <br/>`.8ball {your question}` responds to your question in the style of a [Magic 8 Ball][eightball].

+## Startup

+	node bot.js &

+On *nix, the `&` makes it run in the background.
+Not sure how to do the same in windows; or if you even can.

 ## Credit Where Credit is Due

 This bot is heavily, heavily based on the [NodeJS IRC Bot][nodebot] project.
 Thanks for open sourcing something awesome! :)